szokeasaurusrex/resistance/README.md

 *The Resistance* is designed by Don Eskridge (the Designer) and published by Indie Boards & Cards (the Publisher).
 This software is an unofficial fan project.
-The developers of this software are in no way affiliated with, and this software is in no way endorsed, by the Designer or the Publisher.
+The developers of this software are in no way affiliated with, and this software is in no way endorsed by, the Designer or the Publisher.